bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 `python test_seg.py --batch_size 1`

-### 5. U-Net+attention

-The code is implemented based on the work of CVPR 2017: Image-to-Image Translation with Conditional Adversarial Networks, which is released by Jun-Yan Zhu in their [GitHub](<https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix>)

-Since our dataset is not organized like a normally aligned dataset, we have to implement image loading and processing part according to our dataset.
-For more details, you could refer to `data/ihd_dataset.py`.
-We implement the U-net backbone based on Zhu's implementation of unet_256 and leverage attention blocks to enhance U-Net, which could be found in our Supplementary material.
-In total, we insert three attention blocks into U-Net.
-Refer to `unetatt_model.py` for more details.

-To train U-net+attention:

-`python train.py  --dataroot ./datasets/ihd/ --name unetatt --model unetatt --gpu_ids 1 --dataset_mode ihd --is_train 1 --no_flip --preprocess none --norm instance`

-Our trained model can be found in [BaiduCloud](https://pan.baidu.com/s/173AI769zl_VITMdgqwPBeQ).
-Download and put it under `./unetatt/checkpoint/unetatt/` To test and re-produce the results of `U-net+att` , run:

-`python test.py  --dataroot ./datasets/ihd/ --name unetatt --model unetatt --gpu_ids 1 --dataset_mode ihd --is_train 0 --no_flip --preprocess none --norm instance`

 ### 6. S<sup>2</sup>AM

 Cun and Pan released the code and model of their paper "*Improving the Harmony of the Composite Image by Spatial-Separated Attention Module*" (TIP2020)  in [GitHub](https://github.com/vinthony/s2am).
 They provide the [model](https://drive.google.com/file/d/1bm1ZdZ4xmV9fKCQBDsulvYwrxPAidZ3T/view?usp=sharing) trained on their SCOCO and S-Adobe5k dataset and the [models](https://uofmacau-my.sharepoint.com/:f:/g/personal/yb87432_umac_mo/EpemCJwfnhpIoDNAMfiegqIB0RXkdKH9Z2WibJJ4s27PbA?e=qPNzpI) trained on each sub-dataset of iHarmony4 individually.
 To facilitate the fair comparison, we adopt the same training strategy to train S<sup>2</sup>AM model on the merged training set of four sub-datasets using the released code from their GitHub.
 The trained model could be found in [BaiduCloud](https://pan.baidu.com/s/1xTlNxjX9l0WJxx4I5d4zgA) (access code: 92tj).

 # Experiments